leonardo-otero390/Valex/README.md

 }
 ```

-- amount must to be a integer positive number
+- amount must to be an integer positive number

 - it returns status <strong>201</strong> for success